Masters of Evil: One World Under Doom

-During the "One World Under Doom" storyline at the time when Doctor Doom had become Sorcerer Supreme and started reworking Earth, Carol Danvers tells the Avengers that they are willing to work with Arcade, Baron Mordo, Doctor Octopus, MODOK Superior, Madelyne Pryor, and Mysterio when fighting Doom.
-With Iron Man willing to go along with this plan, it was MODOK Superior "welcomes" Iron Man to the Masters of Evil.
-While most of the Avengers and the Masters of Evil fought Doom, Scarlet Witch, Baron Mordo, and Pryor scanned the minds of the world leaders and found that they followed them through human nature and that Doom did not cheat.
-Doom then teleports the Avengers and the Masters of Evil to the Raft to prevent a mass-breakout.

-Wanting to take advantage of this, Mad Thinker forms a new incarnation of the Masters of Evil with Dreadknight, Exterminatrix, Madcap, and Mister Hyde.
-In addition, Mad Thinker rebuilds Quasimodo, dubbing him Quasimodo Mark X. Quasimodo hacks into the Impossible City, enabling the Masters of Evil to enter it.
-Using the Super-Adaptoid armor, Mad Thinker battles Captain America and Black Panther.
-The Impossible City takes control of Dreadknight's body and performs a hard reset on itself, disposing of Quasimodo.
-The rest of the Avengers appear and help defeat Mad Thinker.
+During the "One World Under Doom" storyline, the Avengers form a reluctant alliance with the Masters of Evil (Arcade, Baron Mordo, Doctor Octopus, MODOK Superior, Madelyne Pryor, and Mysterio) to combat Doctor Doom.
+Separately, Mad Thinker forms a new incarnation of the Masters of Evil with Dreadknight, Exterminatrix, Madcap, Mister Hyde, and Quasimodo.
+The Masters of Evil attack the Impossible City, but are repelled by the City, Captain America, and Black Panther.

 Related teams

 Young Masters

 During the "Dark Reign" storyline, a young version of the team - controlled by criminal mastermind Norman Osborn - debuts in the miniseries Dark Reign: Young Avengers.

 Bastards of Evil

 A group calling themselves the Bastards of Evil debuted in the 2010 "Heroic Age" storyline.
 All members claim to be the children of supervillains who were discarded and disavowed by their parents.
 They include Aftershock (the supposed daughter of Electro), Warhead (the supposed son of the Radioactive Man), Mortar (the supposed daughter of the Grey Gargoyle), Singularity (the supposed son of Graviton), and Ember (the supposed son of Pyro).

 It was later revealed that the Bastards are led by a child genius known as Superior (who claims to be the son of the Leader).
-It was also revealed that the Bastards were actually normal teenagers who were mutated by exposure to radiation by Superior as well as given false memory implants.
+It was also revealed that the Bastards were actually normal teenagers who were mutated by exposure to radiation by Superior and given false memory implants.
 The surviving Bastards are held in the Raft after their capture.